-I teach graduate and undergraduate classes primarily in critical and political theory, cultural studies, critical Indigenous studies, and American literature.
+I teach graduate and undergraduate classes primarily in critical and political theory, cultural studies, critical Indigenous studies, and Native American literature.
 Here are a few of the courses I have developed for the College of William & Mary and Oberlin College.

 American Indian Sovereignty: Land, Governance, Identity

 This course offers a survey of federal Indian policy, including the Marshall trilogy, allotment, and the reservation system.
 We examine the paradox of sovereignty--that the settler nation "grants" sovereignty to Native Nations--against Native/Indigenous peoples' inherent sovereignty.
 We examine art, literature, and other cultural forms as exercises of sovereignty.
 Students conduct independent research on Native/Indigenous-centered economies and practices, such as seed preservation and cannabis cultivation, that counter settler colonial-capitalism.

 A Matter of Time

 A graduate-level critical theory seminar on temporality.
 Includes basic concepts in quantum physics, specifically how it is that time does not always pass identically for everyone; an introduction to the development of capital and labor time, and thus to the ways in which different bodies get to experience and occupy time differently; to what Elizabeth Freeman calls chrononormativity, or how sexual dissonance maps onto chronodissonance; and examinations of time in relation to nonhuman bodies, including object and nonhuman animal capacities, potentialities, and becomings.